hamelsmu/docker-gpu/README.md

 ### Docker image for machine learning on GPUs (deep learning)

+This repo is linked to this DockerHub repo: [hamelsmu/ml-gpu](https://hub.docker.com/r/hamelsmu/ml-gpu/).
+Any changes to this repository will automatically trigger a new build of the docker image on DockerHub.

 - **Some Notes About This Docker Image**

   - Built using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)